nens/threedi-docs/source/e_3di_live_tutorial.rst

 Exploring the model
 -------------------

 On the left side of the screen, you find a toolbar.
-The tools here are used to inspect the model, add forcings (discharge, pump, rain, or wind), or edit the model during the simulation (editing the DEM or adding a flood barrier).
+These tools are used to inspect the model, add forcings (discharge, pump, rain, or wind), or edit the model during the simulation (editing the DEM or adding a flood barrier).
 The layers button at the bottom-left opens the *Map Layers* panel, where you can change the visualisation to your liking.

 #)	Open the *Map Layers* (|map_layer|) panel.